 - Plant at two-week intervals until June for bloom in all of July through August.

 - Crepe Myrtles

 - If you’ve already pruned them then you are good for the year, just snip off suckers and the shoots that may grow up from the base.
-If not go ahead and prune them but do not commit crepe murder!
+If not go ahead and prune them but do not commit crepe murder!?
 Here is a great video showing the proper way to prune a crepe myrtle.
 Don’t hack it off or it will grow back with ugly knobs and you will have a plant resembling Sideshow Bob!

 - If you have already mulched your yard then just make sure the mulch is at least four inches away from the trunk.
 If not, your plants will benefit from using compost mulch beneath the canopy and out beyond it for at least 12 inches.
-(If you are using a nice hardwood native mulch – no dyes or rubber! – then using two different mulches will not be noticable.
-In fact, compost is a better option all around but may be cost prohibative.
+(If you are using a nice hardwood native mulch – no dyes or rubber! – then using two different mulches will not be noticeable.
+In fact, compost is a better option all around but may be cost prohibitive.

 - If feeding twice, feed the second dose now.

 - Fertilize with 10-10-10 if it lacks growth, otherwise leave it.